grapemoli/grapemoli/README.md

 I have a preference for C++ and Java, but I've also dabbled in Python, JavaScript, and Swift.

 Relevant courses that I took are Data Structures, Multivariate Calculus, Linear Algebra, Statistics, and Client-Side Programming.
-Currently, I'm in a SWE and Oracle Database course.
+Currently, I'm in a Software Engineering and Oracle Database Programming course.

 <!-- Some HTML for the Widgets Layout -->